Yggdrasil Decision Forests: A Fast and Extensible Decision Forests Library: Usage examples

 This section demonstrates a use case where we apply YDF for binary classification on the Adult dataset (also known as the Census Income dataset).
 This dataset is stored in two CSV files containing the training and test examples.
 Input features are either numerical or categorical, with some feature values missing.

 We first highlight how one may use YDF with the CLI API to train, evaluate and analyse a classical gradient boosted trees model.
 This API is similar (but less verbose) than the C++ interface.
-We then show how to use the TensorFlow Decision Forests API to do the same task.
-In both cases, the hyper-parameters of the learner are left to their default values.
+We then show how to use the TensorFlow Decision Forests API \newcontent{and the Simple ML for Sheets tool} to do the same task.
+In all three cases, the hyper-parameters of the learner are left to their default values.
 In addition, the input features are not explicitly fed to YDF; instead, YDF will use all available features (excluding labels) with automated semantic detection.